Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 The room was incredibly clean.
 The carpet seemed spotless, as did the bathroom area.
 Another reason for the 5-star rating here is the housekeeping.
-As I mentioned earlier, they only come once every four days (which is a major drawback), but when they did come, they did a suburb job at cleaning our room.
+As I mentioned earlier, they only come once every four days (which is a major drawback), but when they did come, they did a superb job at cleaning our room.

 Fresh sheets, towels, and all the other basics you would expect were done.
 Everything appeared to have been wiped down inside the room as well.
-This included those dirty little hard to reach areas that housekeeping usually skips.
+This included those dirty little hard-to-reach areas that housekeeping usually skips.
 Everything felt (and was) absolutely spotless.

 - The room was spotless on check-in.

 - Housekeeping did a very thorough cleaning job.